Why Complete Your Orff-Schulwerk Levels at Etown?

 These Orff-Schulwerk levels are also offered as three-credit electives within the Master of Music Education (MME) program.

 Orff levels I-III each include two weeks of professionally and personally enriching in-person instruction with certified AOSA instructors during the summer.
 Candidates can complete one level per summer.
-Dates for Summer 2026 courses are TBD.
+This year, Etown will be offering Intro to Orff from June 22-June 26, 2026.

 Study Topics: